-Our Atlas was originally conceived as an interactive installation set to the Parade Ground in Taikwun for 9 days during the Hong Kong Arts Festival last February.
-Interactive performances and pop-up acts was also planned for 4 days over the weekend.
+Our Atlas was originally conceived as a nine-day interactive installation in Tai Kwun’s Parade Ground in February 2020 during the 48th Hong Kong Arts Festival, accompanied by interactive performances and pop-up activities.

 A Hong Kong Arts Festival Production

-Artistic Director, Concept & Choreography Chloe Wong Ching Ting
+Artistic Director, Concept and Choreography Chloe Wong Ching-ting

-Performers Li Ka Man, Carman Evains Lui Rain@Strangers Lo King San
+Performers Carman Li Ka-man Evains Lui Rain@Strangers Lo King-san

 Video Director Duo Poon

-Chloe holds a BFA (hons) in contemporary dance from the HKAPA and an MFA in Dance from Hollins University.
-She completed an acting and performing course in Prague in 2012.
+Chloe Wong Ching-ting (Hong Kong) holds a Bachelor of Fine Arts (Hons) in contemporary dance from the Hong Kong Academy for Performing Arts and a Masters of Arts in Dance from Hollins University.
 She is currently the Subject Coordinator of Performing Arts (MMPA) at the HKICC Lee Shau Kee School of Creativity.

-Chloe addresses contemporary issues through connecting her creations with her investigation of human relationships, the sensation of the physical body and the locales of the creations.
-Her works have been staged in Prague, Germany, Poland, Greece, South Korea etc. Recent works include: Maybe Tomorrow (2018), a touring performance in Hong Kong supported by Jockey Club New Arts Power (JCNAP); her site-specific creation Light Flight the Night (2018) was nominated for Outstanding Site Specific Performance at the Hong Kong Dance Awards; Heaven Behind the Door II (2017) was selected for the City Contemporary Dance Festival in Hong Kong in 2019; the 14th Prague Quadrennial- PQ Studio Festival in 2019; the 9th Busan International Dance Market in South Korea in 2018 ; the Internationale Tanzmesse nrw in Dusseldorf, Germany in 2016.
+Wong’s creations investigate human relationships, the sensation of the physical body and the locales of each work.
+Her works have been staged in Prague, Germany, Poland, Greece and South Korea, among others.
+Recent works include: Maybe Tomorrow (2018), a touring performance in Hong Kong supported by Jockey Club New Arts Power (JCNAP); her site-specific creation Light Flight the Night (2018), nominated for Outstanding Site-specific Performance at the Hong Kong Dance Awards; Heaven Behind the Door II (2017), selected for the City Contemporary Dance Festival in Hong Kong in 2019; the 14th Prague Quadrennial – PQ Studio Festival in 2019; the 9th Busan International Dance Market in South Korea in 2018 ; and the Internationale Tanzmesse nrw in Dusseldorf, Germany in 2016.

-Besides, Chloe has been invited to participate in residency exchange programmes at DanceHouse in Melbourne, support by WKCDA (2019) ; OzAsia Festival “Dance Lab” in Adelaide in Australia, supported by HKADC (2017-2019), Biennale CINARS 2018 in Montreal, Canada, supported by HKADC (2018), and Absolute Airplane, a theatre exchange project between Hong Kong and Japan (2013-2017)
+Wong has also been invited to participate in residency exchange programmes at DanceHouse in Melbourne, support by WKCDA (2019); OzAsia Festival “Dance Lab” in Adelaide in Australia, supported by HKADC (2017–2019); Biennale CINARS 2018 in Montreal, Canada, supported by HKADC (2018); and Absolute Airplane, a theatre exchange project between Hong Kong and Japan (2013–2017).